 Types of information WDT may collect;

-WDT will only process data which you provided by consent.
+WDT will only process data which you have consented to provide.

 In law, personal data is understood in two forms;